NBISweden/redmine2confluence/README.md

 # redmine2confluence

+Tool to convert the contents of all Redmine project wikis to a mix of plain HTML and [Confluence](https://www.atlassian.com/software/confluence) XML elements, and upload all converted pages and attachments to a single Confluence space.
+Each Redmine project will correspond to a page in a Confluence space, and all wiki pages from the Redmine project will be subpages to that page.
+The page structure in Redmine will be kept the same using subpages in Confluence.

 ## Get the redmine database dump
 The database backups are postgresql binary dumps.
 Fetch a dump file from your server first, then convert it to plain text.